City Lights (1931)

 0 user 1 critic

 Did you know?
-This was Charles Chaplin's first film made during the sound era.
+Charles Chaplin's first film made during the sound era.
 He faced extreme pressure to make the film as a talkie, but such was his popularity and power in Hollywood that he was able to complete and release the film as a silent (albeit with recorded music) at a time when the rest of the American motion picture industry had converted to sound.
 Read More

 No reviews available.
 Click here to add a review.